 Oh, yes.

-So, the question is, is that What is the likelihood?
+So the question is, is that what is the likelihood?

-That's the real science of it because the precautions that they take as far as safety precautions are concerned.
+That's the real science of it, because the precautions that they take as far as safety precautions are concerned.

-That unexpected phenomena that can occur.
+But now you're talking about phenomena that, unexpected phenomena that can occur.

-That's something else again because we're being bombarded by cosmic rays.
+That's something else, again, because we're being bombarded by cosmic rays.

 And these cosmic rays, some of them have energies that are absolutely incredible.